MarkKhramko/nodester/docs/CoreConcepts.md

 app.use(router());
 ```

+---

 ## Provider
-Provider manages interactions between application and other APIs.
+**Provider** manages interactions between application and other APIs.
 Other APIs include:
 - Third-party APIs;
 - API of node_modules;